NithSelv/ECE496_Design_Project/README.md

 ![image](https://user-images.githubusercontent.com/46902009/143926505-b89aab9d-cc62-436a-91a0-b1fd354a6de1.png)

-Note: All arrows in blue identify code that has been completed and all arrows in read identify code that still needs to be written
+Note: All arrows in blue identify code that has been completed and all arrows in red identify code that still needs to be written

 ## Current Progress